Theetawee/DJ_WAANVERSE_AUTH_DOCS/docs/configuration/configuring-user-model.md

 ### Adding Custom Fields

-You can add any additional fields to your concrete model:
+You can add additional fields to your concrete model:

 ```python
 class User(AbstractBaseAccount):